ptc-arena/.github/profile/README.md

 # Contributors & developers

-For anyone wishing to contribute to this GitHub, first go to the Discussion area.
+For anyone wishing to contribute to this GitHub, please read our [Contributor Information Page](https://github.com/ptc-arena/.github/blob/main/contributing.md) and visit our [Discussion area](https://github.com/orgs/ptc-arena/discussions).
 Read previous discussion threads and then post your questions or ideas.

-###To Submit Code Samples / Snippets
+### To Submit Code Samples / Snippets

 &nbsp;